 Pollination Requirements: Plant two varieties or a combination of seedlings and varieties for cross-pollination.

-Hardiness: Tallahatchie Pawpaw is hardy to minus 20º F. or below.
+Hardiness: Hardy to minus 20º F. or below.

 Bearing Age: 2-3 years after planting.